Pope visits Mexico pledging to fight drugs "evil"

 “The enthusiasm (about the pope’s visit) felt in Leon, is not the same in the rest of the country.
 The abuses by Father Maciel have cast a shadow,” Barranco said in an interview.

-Benedict has apologized for priest abuse in the past but has no plans to meet with Mexican victims.
+Benedict has apologized for priest abuse in the past but has no plans to meet Mexican victims.
+1

 “There is so much suffering in Mexico that to narrowly focus on just one issue would be extreme,” said Father Jorge Martinez, an official from Mexico’s Episcopal Conference, when asked if the pope would address questions about Maciel’s legacy.